Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Geforce GTX 770 will be quite a bit (about 90%) faster with regards to AF than the Radeon HD 6950. (explain)
+Texel RateThe Geforce GTX 770 will be much (approximately 90%) faster with regards to texture filtering than the Radeon HD 6950. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Geforce GTX 770 is superior to the Radeon HD 6950, and very much so. (explain)
+Pixel RateIf using a high resolution is important to you, then the Geforce GTX 770 is superior to the Radeon HD 6950, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison